Siphonophora/mjconrad.com/_posts/2021/2021-12-30-dotnet6-exceptions-in-background-service-workers.md

 ### Efficient App Startup

-The first advantage is it takes care of ensuring that the call to `IHostedService.StartAsync` returns at the earliest possible moment after starting our code, in our override of `ExecuteAsync`.
+The first advantage of `BackgroundService` is it takes care of ensuring that the call to `IHostedService.StartAsync` returns at the earliest possible moment after starting our code, in our override of `ExecuteAsync`.

 The way this is accomplished is a bit subtle.
 Notice that when `ExecuteAsync` is started, but not it is not awaited on line 19.
 In fact, `BackgroundService` never awaits our code.
-This makes sense when we remember that `ExecuteAsync` could run forever, so we can't wait for it to finish.
+This makes sense when we remember that `ExecuteAsync` could run forever, so we can't wait for it to finish during app startup.
 The next line checks to see if `ExecuteAsync` is done running which is true, as we discussed above, in two cases:

 * ExecuteAsync contained only synchronous code and has completed its work.
 This would be a bad use case for `BackgroundService`, because our code has blocked the rest of the application from starting for the time it was working.
 * More likely, an exception was thrown during the synchronous phase of the `Task`'s execution.
 In this case, the task is returned to `Host` on line 24.
 Because `Host` awaited the call to `StartAsync` it opens the `Task` and throws the exception, killing the entire app.
 In most cases, this isn't what we would want.

 In any case where `ExecuteAsync` successfully started asynchronous operation then `BackroundService` returns a completed dummy task on line 28 back to `Host` which then starts the next IHostedService.

-So, what does that mean for `_executingTask` which is never `await`ed?
-Its going to keep running as long as it needs to and if it ever throws an exception **we will never know**.
+The `_executingTask` which is never `await`ed within our service is taken care of by the `Host`, which we see in the next section.

 ``` csharp
 /// <summary>